 Maximum number of inspections per minute = 60 seconds / Processing time of the machine vision system in seconds

 Example: When the processing speed of the machine vision system is 20 ms

 60 seconds / 0.02 seconds = 3,000 times/minute (50 times/second)

 General appearance inspections can be processed within 20 to 100 ms. If you know the desired inspection speed, you can obtain the necessary processing speed with this formula:

-Processing speed required of the vision system (ms) = 1 second/Desired number of inspections per second x 1000
+Processing speed required of the machine vision system (ms) = 1 second/Desired number of inspections per second x 1000

 Example: When the desired number of inspections is 50 times/second